Skip to main content

 US 95/ION Highway northbound approaching Orovada intersects a Rest Area.

-Sawtooth Mountain of the Santa Rosa Range easily observed from the US 95/ION Highway Rest Area.
+Sawtooth Mountain of the Santa Rosa Range is easily observed from the US 95/ION Highway Rest Area.

 US 95/ION Highway northbound passes through the small community of Orovada.
-Orovada was settled in 1918 and takes it's name from Spanish word for "Gold" in addition to "Nevada."
+Orovada was settled in 1918 and takes its name from the Spanish word for "Gold" in addition to "Nevada."

 US 95/ION Highway north of Orovada passes through the Fort McDermitt Paiute/Shoshone Indian Reservation.

-Approaching the Oregon State Line US 95/ION Highway enters the community of McDermitt.
-The present community of McDermitt is located approximately five miles west of Fort McDermitt and traditionally had an economy based in mining.
+As it approaches the Oregon State Line, US 95/ION Highway enters the community of McDermitt.
+The present community of McDermitt is located approximately five miles west of Fort McDermitt and traditionally had an economy based on mining.
 The last mine near McDermitt closed in 1990 which has led to a large population decline.
 The Nevada/Oregon State Line bisects McDermitt which places the community in both states.

 Upon entering Malheur County, Oregon US 95/ION Highway is signed as 101 miles from Jordan Valley and 183 miles from Boise.